signalogic/Hypersignal/README.md

     set the DRIVE field to C:
     set the SUBDIRECTORY field to \waveform\

+Note that if you are running Win10 or Win2 with Ransomware Protection enabled, you will need to make an exception for dosbox.exe.
+Otherwise when you run filter design, FFT, difference equations, etc Hypersignal will issue a message such as "invalid file access" or "insufficient disk space" or other confusing message when it tries to write out files to the waveform subfolder.

 <b>3</b> &nbsp; For best graphics results, the DOSBox config file should have this setting:

     machine=svga_et4000